purelb/purelb/content/how_it_works/localint/_index.md

 ---
 The Local Interface Process uses standard Linux capabilies to add Loadbalancer addresses that match the configured subnet as secondary address on the hosts interface.
 Using this mechanism a cluster can use the same local address allocation for LoadBalancer services.
 When added to an existing physical interface, the Linux Networking stack will respond to ARP/ND messages for that address and the address will be visable on the appropriate physical interface.

-To use a Local Address, a Service Group is created that uses the same subnet as the host interface and allocates a number of addresses from that CIDR block.
+To use a Local Address, a Service Group is created that uses the same subnet as the host interface and allocates a number of addresses from that IPNET.

 PureLB-Node uses the following mechanism to identify and add local addresses.